Naveen-Nagaraj98/roadmap.sh-solutions/README.md

 # roadmap.sh-solutions
-A repository to keep track of my progress as a full stack developer.
+A repository to keep track of my progress as a full-stack developer.
+# Projects-List
+# Front-end:
+1. Single page cv